cozy/cozy-stack/docs/intents.md

 If more than one service match the `action` and `type`, the stack returns a special URL instead of the service's URL.
 This URL will display a page (the "choice page") where the user is invited to chose between one of the available services, and where he/she can persist that choice as a preference.

-After that choice is made, this choice page will redirect itself to the chosen service's URL and the flow resumes as normal.
+After a service is selected, this choice page will redirect itself to the chosen service's URL and the flow resumes as normal.
+**Note: this part needs to be discussed further.**

-The user may decide to abort the intent at that stage.
+The user may decide to abort the intent before picking a service.
 If that is the case, the choice page will need to inform the client that the intent was aborted.

 #### No available service